maddie480/ExtendedVariantMode/README.md

 *   **Steering Speed for Super Dashes**: turn quicker or slower in the air when you have the Super Dashing variant enabled.
 *   **Screen Shake Intensity**: just in case you want super screen shake for some reason. _Seizure warning on this one!_
 *   **Every Jump is an Ultra**: when you jump or climb jump, Madeline will automatically duck and get a 1.2x horizontal speed boost, like an "ultra" (a speed tech you can do to go fast).
+*   **Coyote Time**: allows you to modify the time during which you can jump after walking off a platform (0.1 second by default).